microsoft/pg_paxos/README.md

 current_proposer_id is a value that should be unique across the cluster for the given group and round.
 This is mainly used to determine which proposal was accepted when two proposers propose the same value.

-The latest value in the Paxos log can be retrieved using:
+The latest value in the Multi-Paxos log can be retrieved using:

     SELECT * FROM paxos(
                     current_proposer_id := 'node-a/1248',